How Alpha Hydroxy Acids (AHAs) Help with Acne

 A 2015 study published in the International Journal of Cosmetic Science investigated the effectiveness of a 4% glycolic acid solution at clearing acne in 23 women with facial acne over the course of a four-week treatment.
 The researchers found that the 4% glycolic acid treatment reduced non-inflammatory acne lesions, such as whiteheads and blackheads, by 7.6% over four weeks.11 It is important to note that this study looked at glycolic acid as a sole treatment.
 In real life, glycolic acid is often combined with other topical acne treatments to achieve an improved result.

-Expand to read details of study on professionally-administered AHA peels
+Expand to read details of studies on professionally-administered AHA peels

 A 2008 study published in Dermatologic Surgery investigated the effectiveness of a 30% glycolic acid peel at clearing acne in 20 male and female acne patients through the use of six peels performed over 12 weeks.
 This study found that the 30% glycolic acid peel reduced the inflammatory acne lesion (papule and pustule) count by 43%.12